LaurencePeacock/powerpoint_mcp/README.md

 2. Get a Gemini API Key from https://aistudio.google.com/api-keys

-3. Update the .env file, adding the API Key to the GOOGLE_API_KEY variable
+3. Update the .env file, adding the API Key to the GOOGLE_API_KEY variable.
+(You do not need to update API_KEY)

 4. Start the local MCP server:
 ```shell